danfuzz/lactoserv/doc/configuration.md

-A service which writes a simple text file containing the process ID (number) of the running system, and which optionally tries to deal with other simultaneous server processes that also write to the same file.
+A service which writes a simple text file containing the process ID (number) of the running system, and which optionally tries to deal with other simultaneous processes that also write to the same file.
 The file is written when the system starts up, when it shuts down (if not killed with extreme prejudice), and optionally on a periodic basis.
 It accepts the following configuration bindings:

 * `path` &mdash; Path to the file.
 Must be an absolute path.